FrancescoBenedetto99/Vocal-Tract-Segmentation--NEUROENGINEERING-PROJECT/README.md

 ## Context and Clinical Relevance

 This neuroengineering project focuses on **segmenting the vocal tract** using a **architecture IMU-Net**, a variation of U-Net.
+This model could be applied in clinical environments to aid in diagnosing disorders related to the vocal tract, such as **Apraxia of Speech** and **Dysarthria**.
 The goal is to divide the vocal tract into seven distinct segments, leveraging **Magnetic Resonance Imaging (MRI)**:

 1. Background and vocal tract
 2. Upper lip